 There is no indication in the Federal Register notice accompanying Section 102.35(c) that the new rule was intended to change the Board's prior policy or practice with respect to videoconferencing.
 Board decisions prior to the new rule may therefore also provide useful guidance.
 See, for example, the following Board decisions that issued within a year or two before 102.35(c) was adopted: MPE, Inc., 9-CA-084228, unpub.
 Board order dated Jan.
-29, 2015 (2015 NLRB LEXIS 47, 2015 WL 400660) (reversing the judge and ruling that the General Counsel should be permitted, notwithstanding the respondent's opposition, to take the testimony of the alleged discriminatee by videoconference because he was incarcerated in federal prison several hundred miles from the hearing site and was not scheduled to be released for over a year); Oncor Electric Delivery Co., 364 NLRB 677 (2016) (affirming the judge's ruling granting the General Counsel's motion, over the respondent's objection, to allow a former employee of the respondent to testify regarding certain background facts by videoconference from the NLRB Regional Office in Denver rather than testify in person at the hearing in Fort Worth), vacated and remanded in part on other grounds 887 F.3d 488 (D.C.
+29, 2015 (2015 WL 400660, 2015 NLRB LEXIS 47) (reversing the judge and ruling that the General Counsel should be permitted, notwithstanding the respondent's opposition, to take the testimony of the alleged discriminatee by videoconference because he was incarcerated in federal prison several hundred miles from the hearing site and was not scheduled to be released for over a year); Oncor Electric Delivery Co., 364 NLRB 677, 684 (2016) (affirming the judge's ruling granting the General Counsel's motion, over the respondent's objection, to allow a former employee of the respondent to testify regarding certain background facts by videoconference from the NLRB Regional Office in Denver rather than testify in person at the hearing in Fort Worth), vacated and remanded in part on other grounds 887 F.3d 488 (D.C.
 Cir.
 2018); and EF International Language Schools, Inc., 363 NLRB 199 n.
 1 (2015) (affirming the judge's ruling in the 8(a)(3) discharge case that the respondent was not denied due process by permitting the General Counsel to take the testimony of a corroborating witness who resided in Madrid, Spain by videoconference from the U.S. Embassy there), enfd.
-673 Fed.
-Appx.
+673 F. Appx.
 1 (D.C.
 Cir.
 2017).

 For court cases permitting videoconferencing under FRCP 43, see Ever Win International Corp. v.
-Prong, Inc., 2017 U.S. Dist.
-LEXIS 84560, 2017 WL 1654063 (C.D.
+Prong, Inc., 2017 WL 1654063, 2017 U.S. Dist.
+LEXIS 84560 (C.D.
 Cal.
 Jan.
 6, 2017) (finding that one witness's "overseas residency" and another's "East Coast residency" presented "good faith compelling circumstances" to grant the defendant's request to permit both witnesses to testify by videoconference); FTC v.
 Swedish Match North America, Inc., 197 F.R.D.
 1 (D.D.C.
 2000) (granting the plaintiff's motion to permit a witness in Oklahoma to testify by videoconference to avoid the "serious inconvenience" of traveling "across the continent"); Sprint Nextel Corp. v.
-Yoak, 2014 U.S. Dist.
-LEXIS 166881, 2014 WL 6796074 (E.D.
+Yoak, 2014 WL 6796074, 2014 U.S. Dist.
+LEXIS 166881 (E.D.
 Mo.
 Dec.
-2, 2014) (granting the plaintiff's motion to permit a witness to testify by videoconference in order to "spare the witness the serious inconvenience in traveling from Seattle a second time"; the witness had previously traveled to St. Louis to testify, but was unable to do so because of defendant's motions to delay and continue the hearing); and Virtual Architecture, Ltd. V. Rick.
-2012 U.S. Dist.
-LEXIS 15118, 2012 WL 388507 (S.D.N.Y.
+2, 2014) (granting the plaintiff's motion to permit a witness to testify by videoconference in order to "spare the witness the serious inconvenience in traveling from Seattle a second time"; the witness had previously traveled to St. Louis to testify, but was unable to do so because of defendant's motions to delay and continue the hearing): Virtual Architecture, Ltd. V. Rick, 2012 WL 388507, 2012 U.S. Dist.
+LEXIS 15118 (S.D.N.Y.
 Feb.
-7, 2012) (granting the plaintiff's motion to permit a witness in Seychelles to testify by videoconference given the long distance and flight time and the witness's assertion that it would be "virtually impossible" for him to obtain a visa in time to testify in person).
+7, 2012) (granting the plaintiff's motion to permit a witness in Seychelles to testify by videoconference given the long distance and flight time and the witness's assertion that it would be "virtually impossible" for him to obtain a visa in time to testify in person); and Medina v.
+Angrignon, 2024 WL 108669, 2024 US.
+Dist.
+LEXIS 5499, slip op. at 3 (W.D.N.Y.
+Jan.
+10, 2024) (granting plaintiff's motion to testify by videoconference from the Dominican Republic as there was no dispute the plaintiff could not legally reenter the U.S.).